julsraemy/loud-consistency/02_lux/README.md

 - For Linked Art Endpoint examples: missing IDs
 - For LUX data: `identified_by` --> `Identifier` and `/referred_to_by/` in `Set` instances

-By looking at the LUX data, we can see that there are internal `_links` properties which per the schemas shouldn't be allowed but these are still validated as reasonable affordances - using underscores for internal reasons - by the Linked Art JSON Validator.
+By looking at the LUX data, we can see that there are additional `_links` properties which per the schemas shouldn't be allowed but these are still validated as reasonable affordances - using underscores for internal reasons - by the Linked Art JSON Validator.

 ## Unit to unit consistency (YCBA and YUAG)